raspberrypilearning/club-mentoring/en/step_7.md

 Suitable for creators who have some experience typing, these languages can provide a good, visual introduction to web development for those who have the patience for a little problem solving.

 **What can you make with it?**
-Young people can make and style websites with multiple webpages.
+Young people can make and style websites with multiple webpages and interactive features.

 --- task ---